renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/ioi.md

 Indications of interest are optional flags that traders may include in their handshake, which advertise certain properties of the order.
-Renegade supports any subset of the following IoIs:
+Renegade supports any subset of the following indications:

 - **Order type** (limit or midpoint-pegged).
 - **Base/quote pair** (e.g. WETH/USDC).
 - **Side** (buy or sell).
 - **Limit price** (e.g. 1500 WETH/USDC).
-- **Size** (e.g., 100 ETH).
+- **Size** (e.g., 100 WETH).
-- **Minimum Fill Size** (e.g., at least 10 ETH at a time).
+- **Minimum Fill Size** (e.g., at least 10 WETH at a time).

-All of these IoIs are implement as zero-knowledge predicates, which must be proven inside of the handshake tuple to ensure that the indications are legitimate.
+All of these indications of interest are implement as zero-knowledge predicates, which must be proven inside of the handshake tuple to ensure that the indications are legitimate.

 <Figure
   LightImage={IoiLight}